-My husband and I enjoy cooking together, even on busy days.
-One night, we were craving grilled steak and cheese-stuffed baked potatoes, but didn't want to wait for the baking.
-Here's what we invented. —Judy Armstrong, Prairieville, Louisiana
+My husband and I enjoy cooking together.
+One night, we were craving grilled steak and cheese-stuffed baked potatoes, but we didn't want to wait for the potatoes to cook.
+Here's what we invented instead. —Judy Armstrong, Prairieville, Louisiana

 - 2 tablespoons butter

 - 1 small onion, chopped

 - 3 garlic cloves, minced